-Water Works Fund 101 is 16.5% expended year to date.
-The Greater Cincinnati Water Works (GCWW) projects a net need of \$584,000 primarily due to the Lick Run emergency water main repair and higher than anticipated contract services costs.
+Water Works Fund 101 is 26.1% expended year to date.
+The Greater Cincinnati Water Works (GCWW) projects a need of up to \$1.7 million primarily due to higher than expected utility costs and information technology costs.
+Additionally, the department anticipates a need for laboratory chemicals and supplies due to COVID-19 related supply chain issues.
 However, these non-personnel needs may be partially offset by position vacancy savings.